Battle of Dresden

+Historian Modest Bogdanovich summarized the battle and noted the following details.
+'Both the city itself and its surroundings presented a picture of anxiety and devastation...
+Napoleon, in turn, was justifiably proud of his success.
+The allies had almost double the cavalry, and they also had the advantage in artillery.
+Napoleon's troops consisted almost exclusively of fresh conscripts, while the allies had many veterans.
+But these advantages could not compensate for the lack of unity of command, prompt mutual understanding, and fast execution.
+Many of the individual commanders, for example, Zieten and Colloredo, covered themselves with glory, and the troops fought very bravely, but at their head was Schwarzenberg, while at the head of the French was Napoleon.
+Neither even the experience of Moreau nor the profound knowledge of Jomini, the French apostates who participated on the Imperial-Russian side, could compensate for the shortcomings.'
+Historian David G. Chandler stated that owing to the Battle of Dresden, "the legend of French invincibility had been fully re-established."

 Prelude

 On 16 August, Napoleon had sent Marshal Saint-Cyr's corps to fortify and hold Dresden in order to hinder coalition movements and to serve as a possible base for his own manoeuvres.
 He planned to strike against the interior lines of his enemies and defeat them in detail, before they could combine their full strength.
 He had a field army of 442,810 men and 1,284 guns in 559 battalions and 395 squadrons against Coalition field forces totaling 512,113 men in 556 battalions, 572 squadrons and 68 Cossack regiments, and 1,380 guns.

 The Coalition avoided battle with Napoleon himself, choosing to attack his subordinate commanders as per the Trachenberg Plan.
 On 23 August, at the Battle of Grossbeeren, south of Berlin, Crown Prince Charles of Sweden (formerly French Marshal Bernadotte, Napoleon's own Marshal) defeated his old comrade Marshal Oudinot.
 On 26 August, Prussian Marshal Blücher crushed Marshal MacDonald's army at the Battle of Katzbach.